Are you a tenant?: Learn about eviction in Vermont during the COVID-19 crisis.

-See the menu of links for information about repairs to your home or apartment, lockouts and other illegal actions by your landlord, rent increases, whether your landlord can enter your property, guests, the eviction process, moving out, what happens if your landlord is going through foreclosure, security deposits, the renter rebate, or subsidized housing.
+You can also learn about lockouts and other illegal actions by your landlord, rent increases, when your landlord can enter your rental unit, guests and roommates, protections for victims of crime, and moving out.
+Read about what happens if your landlord is going through foreclosure, security deposits, the renter credit (rebate) and subsidized housing.